s-mcdonald/SignalCore/README.md

 # Signal - Core

-**SignalCore** is the foundational library for developing and deploying plugins on the Signalz trading platform.
+**SignalCore** is the foundational library for developing and deploying plugins on the Signals trading platform.

-Signalz is a proprietary, feature-rich trading platform built with PHP and following Domain-Driven Design (DDD) architecture.
+Signals is a proprietary, feature-rich trading platform built with PHP and following Domain-Driven Design (DDD) architecture.
 This library serves as the shared layer of the platform, providing essential functionality that is used by the main application as well as both first-party and third-party plugins.

 ---

 ## License

-Whilst the Signalz platform is licensed under **Proprietary License**. this project for developing plugins is licensed under the **MIT License**.
-Contact the author for more details for early access to Signalz.
+Whilst the Signals platform is licensed under **Proprietary License**. this project for developing plugins is licensed under the **MIT License**.
+Contact the author for more details for early access to Signals.

 ---